 A NoBo hiker is someone who hikes generally northbound on a trail, whereas a SoBo hiker is someone who hikes generally southbound.
-A flip flop hiker does part one direction then picks up to hike from another direction.
+A flip-flop hiker does part in one direction and then picks up to hike from another direction.

 Expanding On NoBo, SoBo, and FlipFlop Thru-Hike Experience